libetl/soundtransform/README.md

 FluentClientSoundImported append (Sound sound) throws SoundTransformException
 ```

-Append the sound passed in parameter to the current sound stored in the client
+Appends the sound passed in parameter to the current sound stored in the client

 Parameters:
 `sound` - the sound to append the current sound to